 Echeveria 'Brown Sugar'

-Echeveria 'Brown Sugar' is a perennial, rosette-forming succulent with brown coloring and green markings to the inside of the rosette.
-The rosette is up to 10 inches (25 cm) in diameter.
-The leaves are fleshy, long, narrow and pointed.
-The flowers are reddish-orange and appear on up to 18 inches (45 cm) tall stems.
+Echeveria 'Brown Sugar' is a succulent plant that forms rosettes with a unique form and coloration.
+The rosettes grow up to 10 inches (25 cm) in diameter.
+Leaves are fleshy, long, narrow, and pointed, with pink, purple, and burgundy tones, green markings to the inside of the rosette, and a powdery coating.
+Flowers are reddish-orange and appear in summer on up to 18 inches (45 cm) tall stems.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).